HeadRank: Decoding-Free Passage Reranking via Preference-Aligned Attention Heads: Experiments

 \subsection{Multihop Reasoning Capabilities.}

 Table \ref{tab:multihop} presents the results for knowledge-intensive multihop reasoning tasks (HotpotQA, 2Wiki, and MuSiQue).
+Unlike single-hop retrieval, these tasks require the reranker to identify multiple complementary evidence documents whose relevance emerges only through cross-document inference chains---a setting where attention-based scoring can capture inter-document bridging entities that generative methods must reason over token-by-token.
 HeadRank consistently improves retrieval across all Qwen3 model scales, achieving the highest average recall.
 Specifically, utilizing the Qwen3-4B model, our method obtains an average Recall@2 of 59.64 and Recall@5 of 71.77.
 Notably, this 4B model outperforms larger generative baselines---Llama-3.1 8B (56.60 R@2) and GPT-3.5 Turbo (57.40 R@2) running RankGPT---despite being roughly half their size.
 Furthermore, complex multihop contexts severely disrupt the formatting stability of generative methods, as evidenced by Mistral 7B dropping to a 20.5\% Success Rate (SR).
 In contrast, HeadRank guarantees a 100\% SR, confirming the absolute robustness of the decoding-free alignment paradigm.